Dead or Alive 2: Birds: Plot

 The two assassins reunite with Kohei who takes them to various places on the island from when they were children, including the local school where they reminisce, challenge each other to physical tasks and play football.
 Kohei puts them up at his house with his pregnant wife, and encourages them to visit the orphanage's old head, who has since suffered horrific burns from an accident, rendering him immobile.
 After visiting their old guardian, they watch a number of old Super 8 films of their trips and adventures together as children.
 While they do this, a travelling theatre group arrive on the island and get into an unfortunate accident, leaving two of them unable to perform for the children as planned.
-Shuu, having stepped outside due to overwhelming emotion, overhears the bad news and offers his and Mizuki's services to the theatre company, to which they agree.
-Hearing from Kohei how Mizuki and Shuu hijacked their school's production of the Nativity story, the orphanage's new head becomes increasingly worried about Shuu's seemingly innocuous offer to help.
-The performance goes off without a hitch, while back on the mainland, the gang war becomes increasingly violent and unsustainable.
+Shuu overhears their concerns and offers his and Mizuki's services to the theatre company.
+Despite concerns from the orphanage's new head, the performance goes off without a hitch.
+Back on the mainland, the gang war becomes increasingly violent and unsustainable.

 Kohei's wife sees a newspaper clipping of Shuu's involvement with the initial killings, and one of them witnesses the old orphanage's head watch a news item that identifies them as assassins.
 Having reflected on their past selves, the two assassins decide to team up and fight the yakuza and triads, taking their money and funnelling it into water and medicinal supplies for children in Africa.
-They raise an exponential sum of money before it is revealed that Shuu has a deteriorating medical condition.
+They raise an exponential sum of money before Shuu reveals that he has a deteriorating medical condition.
 The two assassins are confronted by the last of the gangs' men, they succeed in killing them but are severely wounded.
 They both decide to return to the island one final time.
 They order the noodles together, and having finished, Mizuki dies in Shuu's arms.
 They land on the shore, and Shuu carries Mizuki's body up a tall hillside overlooking the harbour.
 The film cuts to images of their childhood together before showing both men, dead together on the hillside.

-The film cuts to an insert that reads: "WHERE ARE YOU GOING?" before showing Kohei and Chi return from the hospital with their new-born baby.
+An insert reads: "WHERE ARE YOU GOING?" before showing Kohei and Chi return from the hospital with their new-born baby.